← Back to all posts

 clientSecret: process.env.CLIENT_SECRET,

-Create a structure with schemaDiscoveryMode set to 'schemaless' and no properties:
+Create a collection with schemaDiscoveryMode set to 'schemaless' and no properties:

 name: 'Incoming Webhooks',